ana-koles/CV/README.md

-CV with information about my work experience and technology stac
+CV with information about my work experience and technology stack